RevenueCat/purchases-ios/CONTRIBUTING.md

 # Contributing
 ___
-## 🛠 ObjC to Swift Migration
-Do you want to help with the ObjC to Swift migration?
-Awesome!
-We have a [project tracker](https://github.com/RevenueCat/purchases-ios/projects/3), some [milestones](https://github.com/RevenueCat/purchases-ios/milestones), lots of [issues tagged](https://github.com/RevenueCat/purchases-ios/labels/swift%20migration) for the migration.
-Here's how you can get going.

 ### You can do this!
 We've tagged a number of issues as [you can do this!](https://github.com/RevenueCat/purchases-ios/labels/you%20can%20do%20this%21).
 These will generally not require much (or any!) working knowledge of our SDK, they are tasks like migrating a single `enum` into Swift, or a uncomplicated `model` from objc to swift.